GET MORE LAUGHTER IN YOUR LIFE!

 Chris Newell of Vancouver, B.C., wrote: Here is the cause that I totally believe in and would like to promote.

 I became a Big Sister over 10 years ago, and while the contract is officially terminated, my little sister and I are STILL friends.
 She is now 23 years old...man, where does the time go?
 We have had a rocky and wonderful ride together as she took the journey through adolescence into young adulthood.
 A great kid...er...woman...and I am honoured to have had the opportunity to be her Big Sister!

 Speakers/Presenters: Learn how to incorporate stand-up

 comedy into your presentations.
 Check out Davidís stand-up

 comedy skills coaching for presenters at: www.psychocomic.com/ComedyCourse.htm

 5. CONTACT INFORMATION

-David Granirer gives laughter in the workplace presentations for hundreds of organizations throughout North America.
-For more information on his presentations, stand-up comedy, products, and articles call (604) 205-9242 or go to http://www.granirer.com
+David Granirer gives laughter in the workplace presentations helping hundreds of organizations throughout North America reduce stress, increase wellness, and cope with change.
+For more information on his presentations, stand-up comedy, products, and articles call (604) 205-9242 or go to www.psychocomic.com